Welcome to

 Wildfire Prepared -- IBHS self-certification program, used by some insurers.

 Simply track the time and money you spend on Firewise activities, snap a picture of your list and send it to redtailridgefirewise@gmail.com.
-We add your numbers to our annual tally.
-Your personal details are never recorded or shared.
+We add your numbers to our tally.
+Your personal information is never recorded or shared.

 We keep you up to date on Redtail events, community preparedness news, regional & local wildfire regulations, grant opportunities and more.